HubRise/website/content/apps/lightspeed-restaurant/en/pull-orders.md

 ### Order Statuses

-Orders are created in HubRise with the default status `accepted`.
+Orders are created in HubRise with the default status `completed`.

 ### Payments